Derek Duraisingam

 Derek Duraisingam (born 21 February 1992) is a Malaysian cricketer.
 He is a right hand batsman and right arm medium pace bowler.

 Career

 Duraisingam made his List A cricket debut for Malaysia national cricket team in 2014 ICC World Cricket League Division Three.
-In this tournament he took 3/23 wickets in a match against Uganda national cricket team on 27 October 2014.
+In this tournament he took 3/23 wickets in a match against Uganda on 27 October 2014.

-He was a member of the Malaysian cricket team which claimed gold medal in the men's 50 overs tournament after defeating Singapore by 251 runs in the finals at the 2017 Southeast Asian Games.
+He was a member of the Malaysian cricket team which claimed gold medal in the men's 50 overs tournament after defeating Indonesia by 251 runs in the last match the 2017 Southeast Asian Games.